-It is recognised that staff should receive regular Safeguarding Supervision and support if they are working directly and regularly with children whose safety and welfare are at risk, and therefore the Deputy Designated Safeguarding Leads receive supervision arrangements with the headteacher on a termly basis within school.
-The Head of School receives support from the Headteacher.
+It is recognised that staff should receive regular Safeguarding Supervision and support if they are working directly and regularly with children whose safety and welfare are at risk, and therefore the Designated Safeguarding Leads (and Heads of Schools) receives support from the Executive Headteacher across both schools.
 The Senior Learning Mentor supports the two learning mentors across both schools.
-The Headteacher receives support on a termly basis with a local Executive Headteacher.
+The Executive Headteacher receives support on a termly basis with a local Executive Headteacher.